 - Defined Benefit (DB) or 'salary-related' pensions, where the amount you get at retirement depends on how much you earned and how long you were a member of the scheme; and

-- Defined Contribution (DC) pensions, where your contributions are invested until you start accessing your retirement savings.
+- Defined Contribution (DC) pensions, where your contributions are invested until you start accessing your pension savings.

 How do DB pension deductions work?